 Where SCADA quotes go to die:

-• Rural operations where cellular or satellite connectivity is the limiting factor, and the telemetry bill alone is more than what the operator saves.
+• Rural operations where cellular or satellite connectivity is the limiting factor, and the telemetry bill alone is more than what continuous data is worth.

 In those situations, the honest answer is that SCADA is the wrong tool.
-What these operators need is a way to see every well, every tank, every day, without laying in fiber or hiring an integrator.
-That is where lightweight monitoring tools fit.
+What these producers need is a way to see every well, every tank, every day, without laying in fiber or hiring an integrator.
+That is where lightweight monitoring fits.

 If your SCADA quote was six figures and six months, ask the other question first.

-For contract pumpers and small operators, pumper-captured data in an app covers the visibility problem without the SCADA price tag.
+On conventional wells where SCADA never penciled, pumper-captured data in an app plus drop-in remote monitoring covers the visibility problem without the SCADA price tag.
+Works at 50 wells or 5,000.

 See how TinyPumper replaces the overhead →